twkrol/django-dbbackup/README.rst

                           Specify where to store on local filesystem -x EXCLUDE_TABLES, --exclude-tables=EXCLUDE_TABLES
-                          Exclude tables data from backup (-x 'public.table1, public.table2')
+                          Exclude tables data from backup (-x 'public.table1, public.table2') -O --no-owner,        Do not output commands to set ownership of objects to match the original database.
+    -X --no-privileges,   Prevent dumping of access privileges (grant/revoke commands).

 dbrestore
 ---------